 Capital One offers three business credit cards with sizeable cash back rewards earnings.

 The Spark Classic for Business is a great business credit card for borrowers with average credit, letting you earn 1% cash back on your purchases.

 And if you qualify for the Spark Cash for Business, you’ll get a higher rewards rate: 2% cash back on all purchases.
-As a cherry on top, you’ll get a $500 cash bonus once you spend $4,500 on the card in 3 months.

 If you use any of the Capital One cash back cards, you’re not only covering your necessary business expenses, you’re also putting valuable savings back into your business.